 Three years separated the end of the Kahn years and Neuer's summer 2011 transfer from hometown club Schalke.
 In that time, Bayern finished second, first and third in the Bundesliga, claimed one DFB Cup and advanced beyond the Champions League last eight just once, losing 2-0 to Inter Milan in the 2009/10 final.

 Since Neuer set up shop 10 years ago, the record champions have gorged on nine of a possible 10 Bundesliga titles, five DFB Cups and two Champions Leagues as part of unprecedented 2013 and 2020 continental trebles.

 The first goalkeeper to reach 100 caps for Germany, Neuer missed the rump of the 2017/18 season due to a recurring metatarsal fracture, but has otherwise been an ever present.
 A remarkable achievement in itself, given that he has played with a metal plate in his right foot since 2008.

 Yet Neuer is a quite extraordinary athlete.

-He has already surpassed Kahn for the most clean sheets over 90 minutes in the Bundesliga, and has done so playing over 100 games fewer than 'Der Titan'.
-The 35-year-old is now level his predecessor's outright record, including his formative stint at Schalke.
+Early in 2020/21, he surpassed Kahn for the most clean sheets in Bundesliga history, despite playing in over 100 games fewer than 'Der Titan'.
+The 35-year-old has also reached 300 top-flight wins in just 447 matches, including a formative stint at Schalke.
 Only Kahn has accumulated more (310).